luisgcu/MCS_hrs_counter/docs/README.md

 # Machine control Studio hours counter.
 Simple function to count working time of Control Techniques VFD  drives "unidrive M family" ( code runs on the on-board PLC).
+Working time is stored in power down save parameter.

 It can be loaded on the internal plc of  any model  starting with the C200/300, M200, M400, M70x.